anantarya/realtime-db-notifications/README.md

 # Real-time Database Change Notification System

-A comprehensive Node.js application that demonstrates real-time database change notifications using PostgreSQL triggers, WebSockets, and a modern web interface.
+A Node.js application that demonstrates real-time database change notifications using PostgreSQL triggers, WebSockets, and a modern web interface.

 ## 🚀 Features